Report on operations 2019

 The Board committees are the Audit Committee and the Personnel and Rewards Committee.
 The committees help the Board in carrying out its duties.

 The members of the Personnel and Rewards Committee were Osmo Soininvaara as Chairman and Wille Rydman and Timo Piekkari as members.
-The committee meetings were regularly attended by the CEO.
-The Human Resources Manager acted as the secretary of the committee.
-The Personnel and Rewards Committee convened two times in 2018.
+The committee meetings were regularly attended by the President and CEO, and the Human Resources Manager as the secretary of the committee.
+The Personnel and Rewards Committee convened five times in 2019.

 President and CEO

-Pekka Manninen, M.Sc.
-(Tech.) has acted as President and CEO of Helen Ltd. During the financial period, a total of EUR 550,195 (EUR 552,023) was paid as salaries, fees and bonuses to the members of the company's Board of Directors and to the President and CEO and his deputy.
+During the financial period, a total of EUR 664,712 (EUR 550,195) was paid as salaries, fees and bonuses to the members of the company's Board of Directors and to the President and CEO and his deputy.

 The Board of Directors' proposal for the distribution of dividends